Introduction to Git and GitHub

 If you want the repo to be public or private

-If you want to add a README file.
-README files are usually written in markdown.
+If you want to include a README file (these files are usually written in markdown).

-Specify the .gitignore file, which will prevent you from publishing files you don't want to be published.
-Usually, we put all temporary files inside this, such as those in the /bin or /obj folders.
+Specify the .gitignore file, which prevents files you don't want to be published from being uploaded.
+We usually put all temporary files, like those from the /bin or /obj folders, inside it.

 crear repositorio github

-For that, we'll have to bring the repository to our computer.
+To do this, we'll need to put the repository on our computer.

-As we've mentioned before, in GitHub we have a copy on the server and a local copy.
+As mentioned earlier, on GitHub we have a copy on the server and one locally.
 To copy the directory, click the button that says "clone or download" and then click the icon to copy.

 clonar un repositorio github